Skip to main content

 Government professions are groups of people who share common skills, expertise, and knowledge across departments and agencies.
 They’re more than just networks – they’re professional communities that support your training and development, help you excel in your role, and connect you with colleagues who understand your work and its challenges.

 Being part of a government profession is an important part of every civil servant’s career journey.
 Wherever you work, whatever you do, there’s a Civil Service profession waiting to welcome you and help you develop.
-There are 31 different professions in the Civil Service, from Digital and Data to Policy to Operational Delivery.
+There are 32 different professions in the Civil Service, from Project Delivery to Science and Engineering.

-We’ve launched Join a profession to help everyone find their professional home in the Civil Service.
-We all have at least one profession that supports us in our role or interests — we can help you find yours.
+Our Join a profession initiative helps civil servants find their professional home in the Civil Service.
+We all have at least one profession that supports us in our role or interests — subscribe to our newsletter to learn more.

 Which government profession am I in?